vivsid746/vivsid746/README.md

 - 👯 I’m looking to collaborate for `Dev Projects`.

-- 🤔 I’m looking for help with `Competitive Programming`.
+- 🤔 I’m looking for help with `DSA & WEB`.

 - 💬 Ask me about anything, :sweat_smile: